bordoley/reactive-js/docs/interfaces/containers.Generate.md

 ▸ **generate**<`T`\>(`generator`, `initialValue`): [`ContainerOf`](../modules/containers.md#containerof)<`C`, `T`\>

-Generates a ContainerLike from a generator function that is applied to an accumulator value between emitted items.
+Generates a Container from a generator function that is applied to an accumulator value between emitted items.

 #### Type parameters